alphagov/government-service-design-manual/service-manual/user-centered-design/know-your-users.md

 ## User research briefs

-As you and conduct or procure specific rounds of user research you will want to ensure these are conducted in a consistent way, delivering results in a useful format.
+As you and conduct or procure specific rounds of user research you will want to ensure these are conducted in a consistent way, producing results in a useful format.

 [Learn how to write user research briefs](/service-manual/user-centered-design/user-research/user-research-briefs.html)